 Even Amar Singh younger brother of Pratap Singh had great regard for the Kashmiri merchant who had the fame of being straightforward and truthful in his dealings.
 It is said that once he gave a promise to someone in business or otherwise, he would strictly perform it and never renege on it, even if the fulfilment meant a personal loss.

 During Ranbir Singh’s reign in 1877-1879, Kashmir witnessed a terrible famine [Qiyamatkhaiz] that killed thousands of Muslim subjects and far more in lakhs were forced to migrate to Punjab for survival due to the apathetic and callous attitude of local Pandits officials in Dogra Administration.
 Maharaja had ordered relief measures and food supplies for the suffering residents, however.

-In those times, Shawl donated three thousand Kharwars (one kharawr is 80 kilograms) of rice and ten thousand rupees for the famine-hit people.
-He also offered donations for the respectful burial of the dead according to Muslim rites and for treatment of the ill.
+In those times, Shawl donated three thousand Kharwars (one kharawr is 80 kilograms) of rice and ten thousand rupees to the famine-hit people.
+He also offered donations for the respectful burial of the dead according to Muslim rites and for the treatment of the ill.
 He was a great philanthropist and humanist who secretly helped the poor and needy and he arranged the marriages of a number of poor girls.

 Love For Knowledge

 The shawl was a great admirer of learning and knowledge.
 His private home library had thousands of books in Persian, Urdu, Arabic, and English.
 He is credited with the amelioration and enlargement works of some famous shrines of Srinagar city.

 In 1871 AD, the hospice of Sheikh Hamza Makhdoom was extended by the famous merchant, Khwaja Ghulam Mohiuddin Gandru but he died before the extension work of the Khanqah was completed.
 It was then his brother’s son, Khwaja Sanaullah Shawl, who completed the extension work.